mavek87/smart-actions/README.md

 ### TODO

-- unify ai_reply_text_for commands (with a parameter to select if selection is for copied or selected text)
 - unify ai_reply_text with ai_reply_text_terminal (with a parameter to select if wether print to terminal or not)

 ## Author